-Stakeholders are people in organizations that have influence on your business model without being customers.
-Stakeholders are typically your new staff, labor unions, shareholders, industry associations, the government, lobbyists, consultants, analysts and the media.
+Stakeholders are people in organizations that have an influence on your business model without being customers.
+Stakeholders are typically your new staff, labour unions, shareholders, industry associations, the government, lobbyists, consultants, analysts and the media.

 The industry forces also include the channels through which the customers are served, the influencers, the organizations and the media dealing with these domain issues.

 Key issues to consider when moving into a new market are:

 - Who are the main direct competitors in the segments that you plan to address?

 - What are the strength and weaknesses of these competitors?